Fordism

 Fordism is an industrial engineering and manufacturing system that serves as the basis of modern social and labor-economic systems that support industrialized, standardized mass production and mass consumption.
 The concept is named after Henry Ford.
 It is used in social, economic, and management theory about production, working conditions, consumption, and related phenomena, especially regarding the 20th century.
 It describes an ideology of advanced capitalism centered around the American socioeconomic systems in place in the post-war economic boom.

 Overview

-Fordism is "the eponymous manufacturing system designed to produce standardized, low-cost goods and afford its workers decent enough wages to buy them."
+Fordism is a "manufacturing system designed to produce standardized, low-cost goods and afford its workers decent enough wages to buy them."
 It has also been described as "a model of economic expansion and technological progress based on mass production: the manufacture of standardized products in huge volumes using special purpose machinery and unskilled labor."
 Although Fordism was a method used to improve productivity in the automotive industry, the principle could be applied to any kind of manufacturing process.
 Major success stemmed from three major principles: